iulianraduat/save-restore-editors/README.md

 - Restore a set of open text editors
 - Delete a set of open text editors

-## Usage
+## Commands

-This extension make available the following commands:
+This extension makes available the following commands:

 - Save and restore editors: Save all open text editors
 - Save and restore editors: Re-save all open text editors